Rinoceronte/intermediate-database-basics/README.md

 1. Copy, paste, and run the SQL code from the summary.
 2. Delete all `'bronze'` entries from the table.
+  DELETE FROM practice_delete WHERE type='bronze'

 3. Delete all `'silver'` entries from the table.
+  DELETE FROM practice_delete WHERE type='silver'

 4. Delete all entries whose value is equal to `150`.
+  DELETE FROM practice_delete WHERE value=150

 ### Solution